jersoroka/workout-tracker/README.md

 ## Who is the application for?

-The application is for weightlifters that want to systematically track their progress.
-By consistently logging their workouts, the user will be able to track their progress and have data that they can be use to reflect on their own progress and fitness goals.
+The application is for weightlifters that want to systematically document their workouts.
+By consistently logging their workouts, the user will be able to track their progress and have data to reflect on their own progress and fitness goals.

 ## Motivation

-I enjoy exercising, and I've read many times of the advantages of tracking you workout, especially when it comes to identifying weak points, overtraining, and undertraining different parts of the body.
+I enjoy exercising and there are many advantages to tracking progress, especially when it comes to identifying weak point and keeping yourself motivated.
 I want to make a project that aligns with my interests and is something useful.

 ## User Stories

 - As a user, I want to be able to add a workout to my workout journal
 - As a user, I want to be able to delete a workout from my workout journal
-- As a user, I want to be able to modify a workout from my workout journal
+- As a user, I want to be able to modify the name, date, and exercises in a workout from my workout journal
 - As a user, I want to be able to add an exercise to a workout in my workout journal
 - As a user, I want to be able to delete an exercise from a workout in my workout journal
-- As a user, I want to be able to modify an exercise in a workout in my workout journal
+- As a user, I want to be able to modify the name and sets of exercise in a workout in my workout journal
 - As a user, I want to be able to add a set to an exercise in a workout in my workout journal
 - As a user, I want to be able to delete a set of an exercise in a workout in my workout journal
-- As a user, I want to be able to modify an exercise in a workout in my workout journal
+- As a user, I want to be able to modify the weight, reps, and comment of a set in an exercise in a workout in my workout journal